 - Does Bar hop at West Village pub crawl?

 - Explore the Metropolitan Museum of Art.

 - Take an NYC helicopter tour with amazing bird’s eye views.

 These are some of the top places that are open all night in NYC so check them out!

 Some facts about New York include:

-- The Comedy cellar hosts tons of stand-up events to laugh the night.
+- The Comedy Cellar hosts tons of stand-up events to laugh at the night.

 - Hair & Spa Party offers 24 hours of continuous haircuts, coloring, extensions, manicures/pedicures, and a variety of treatments you can imagine.